Business Economics - BA (Hons)

 Dr Eleni Papagiannaki

-Lecturer and Course Leader for BA (Hons) Business Economics
+Equality, Diversity and Inclusion Lead for Business School, Course Leader - BA (Hons) Economics

 Senior Lecturer Business Operations and Strategy

 Steve Harris has previously worked for Lafarge as both a design draughtsman and quality controller in their manufacturing plant, and then went on to work as an aircraft engineering manager within the Royal Air Force.
 His research interests currently include business sustainable enterprise and leadership identity.More about Steve

 Dr Stefania Paladini